deltarobotone/visy_vision_system/README.md

 - Detect conveyor system
 - Control conveyor system
-- Detect metalchips
+- Detect metalchips (velocity, colour, etc.)
 - Control Delta-Robot One (grasp planner, pick and place)
-- Sort metal chips by colour
+- Sort metalchips by colour

 You can have a look a the other projects using the links below.